Tantrum

-A tantrum, conniption, angry outburst, temper tantrum, lash out, meltdown, fit of anger, or hissy fit is an emotional outburst, usually associated with those in emotional distress.
+A tantrum, conniption, angry outburst, temper tantrum, lash out, fit of anger, or hissy fit is an emotional outburst, usually associated with children or those in emotional distress.
 It is typically characterized by stubbornness, crying, screaming, violence, defiance, angry ranting, a resistance to attempts at pacification, and in some cases, hitting or bullying and other physically violent behavior.
 Physical control may be lost; the person may be unable to remain still; and even if the "goal" of the person is met, they may not be calmed.
-Throwing a temper tantrum may lead to a child getting detention or being suspended from school for older school age children, and could result in a timeout or grounding, complete with room or corner time, at home.

 A tantrum may be expressed in a tirade: a protracted, angry speech.

+Throwing a temper tantrum by a child may lead to a punishment: getting detention or being suspended from school for older school-age children, and could result in a timeout or grounding, complete with timeout (room or corner time), at home.

 In early childhood

 Tantrums are one of the most common forms of problematic behavior in young children but tend to decrease in frequency and intensity as the child gets older.
 For a toddler, tantrums can be considered as normal, and even as gauges of developing strength of character.

 While tantrums are sometimes seen as a predictor of future anti-social behavior, in another sense they are simply an age-appropriate sign of excessive frustration, and will diminish over time given a calm and consistent handling.
 Parental containment where a child cannot contain themself—rather than what the child is ostensibly demanding—may be what is really required.

 Selma Fraiberg warned against "too much pressure or forceful methods of control from the outside" in child-rearing: "if we turn every instance of pants changing, treasure hunting, napping, puddle wading and garbage distribution into a governmental crisis we can easily bring on fierce defiance, tantrums, and all the fireworks of revolt in the nursery".